Rackover/TrackMasters.Wiki/home/create-vehicles.md

 ![tire pivot.png](/_contents/blender/tire pivot.png)

 ### Tires UV
-Primary and secondary colors will not work on tires, and only the shades of grey can be used.
+Primary and secondary colors, aswell as headlight colors, will not work on tires.
+So far, only the shades of grey can be used.
 ![tire UV.png](/_contents/blender/tire UV.png)

+# Using the vehicle editor

 # Full example
 The game comes with an example modpack containing two vehicles for you to examine and play with.
 The sources of this modpack are included in the `SAMPLEMP/AdditionalCars` folder in the game's root directory, but you can also download the compiled modpack below if you need it:
 :::download /_contents/modpacks/ADDITIONALCARS.PAK :::